FMIA: Legion of Whom? Fast, Efficient Overhaul Has Seattle Set to Surprise

 CLEVELAND — What would you do if you ran the Philadelphia Eagles and:

-• You’ve got an Eagle-scout-like franchise quarterback, 25 years old, coming back from a major left knee injury.
+• You’ve got an Eagle Scout-like franchise quarterback, 25 years old, coming back from a major left knee injury.

 • That quarterback, Carson Wentz, looks great.
 Just watch the embedded video that Marisa Marcellino, my NBC videographer, shot on the field before the Thursday night preseason game against the Browns.
 But he hasn’t been touched by a defensive player since getting waylaid and injured on the goal line in Los Angeles last Dec.
 10.